heimrichhannot/contao-utils-bundle/README.md

 * Utils-Service - A service allow access all bundled utils functions.
 * DcaField registration - An nice api to add typical dca fields to your dca fields without repeating yourself or annoying order restrictions.
   * AuthorField - Add an author field with automatic filling of the default value and optional frontend member support
+  * DateAddedField - Add a date added field to store the date of entity creation
 * Entity Finder - A command to search for any contao entities in your database.
 * Twig Filters